The Society shall be called WBOS (West Bromwich Operatic Society)

 - to promote funds which will assist and further charitable institutions and purposes.

-- to purchase, acquire and obtain interests in the copyright of, or the right to perform, or show any such dramatic or operatic works
+- to purchase, acquire and obtain interests in the copyright of, or the right to perform, or show any such dramatic or operatic works at the highest level on a professional stage and in a professional manner

 - to purchase or otherwise acquire, plant, machinery, furniture, fixtures, fittings, scenery and all other necessary effects